 Here, we used MR to investigate the causal effect of lipid traits and T2DM liability on ischemic stroke (IS) risk in African ancestry populations and compared estimates to those obtained in individuals of European ancestry.

 Methods

+Ethical approval, data availability and reporting

+We used summary data from published studies that obtained relevant ethical approval and participant consent.
+These data are available on request to the original studies.
+The analysis codes are available on request to the corresponding author, and all results are presented in the main manuscript or its supplementary files.

+Genetic association estimates

 We used two-sample MR to investigate the associations of genetically proxied levels of five metabolic traits with IS risk: T2DM liability, high-density lipoprotein cholesterol (HDL-C), low-density lipoprotein cholesterol (LDL-C), total cholesterol (TC) and triglycerides (TG).
 Genetic association estimates were obtained from publicly available summary statistics of genome-wide association studies (GWAS) detailed in Supplementary Methods.
 Briefly, genetic associations for metabolic traits in African ancestry individuals were obtained from a meta-analysis of the African Partnership for Chronic Disease Research (APCDR), self-reported Black participants in the UK Biobank and African ancestry individuals in the Million Veteran Program (MVP), with a total of approximately 77,000 participants.
 The genetic associations with the risk of IS were obtained from COMPASS, a GWAS meta-analysis of 3,734 cases and 18,317 controls of African ancestry from 13 cohorts10.